deffsin/TestExercise/README.md

 LINK to the screenshot: https://imgur.com/a/Jtm6ld3 ⚡️⚡️⚡️⚡️⚡️⚡️

+There are no memory leaks.
+I didn’t write UNIT tests because they were not mentioned in the requirements.
+I just added more than needed and then removed almost everything except filtering.
 It would be best to add SwiftFormat and SwiftLint at the  beginning of the project setup, but since I have a very strange mac where everything works quite strange, I couldn't do it initially because nothing was setting up properly and it was throwing errors.
  I used Xcode for commits(I did it before), but I had to recreate the repositories about 5 times because everything broke during any commits.
 After that I switched to SourceTree which turned out to be much easier than i thought before.